dbt-labs/dbt-project-evaluator/docs/customization/customization.md

-# Disabling tests from the package
+# Disabling checks from the package

 !!! note